SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```
 (SpFilteringSelectableListPresenter new
 	items: Smalltalk allClasses;
 	layout: SpFilteringListPresenter topLayout;
 	applyFilter: 'ZZ';
 	asWindow)
 		title: 'SpFilteringSelectableListPresenter example';
 		open
 ```

 ### Component lists

-While the lists we saw until now are homogeneous in the sense that they all display strings, Spec offers the possibility to display list of presenters.
+While the lists we saw until now are homogeneous in the sense that they all display strings, Spec offers the possibility to display a list of presenters.
 It means that elements in the list do not have the same size and can contain other presenters.

 This lets developers produce advanced user interfaces such as the one of the report builder of the ModMoose tool suite shown in Figure *@figModMoose@*.